 Public key cryptography systems work with public and secret (or private) keys.
 You generate these yourself as a once-only task.
 You distribute your public key to anyone who may need to send you encrypted information, or you can place it on one of the many public-key repositories around the globe.
 Your public key is then used by others to encrypt messages sent to you.
 Only you can decrypt such a message since the secret key is needed to perform this task.
-In practice, because public key to encrypt a random session key, which is then used to encrypt the actual message.
+In practice, because public key encryption is a time-consuming process, many cryptosystems only use the public key to encrypt a random session key, which is then used to encrypt the actual message.